Newtown Cunningham: Economy and community

-As of the early 21st century, residential developments were built at both ends of Newtown Cunningham, and the village's population expanded by over 50% (from 663 to 1,080 inhabitants) between the 2002 and 2016 census.
+As of the early 21st century, residential developments were built at both ends of Newtown Cunningham, and the village's population increased from 663 to 1,192 between the 2002 and 2022 census.
 A number of retail and service outlets were also built, and an industrial estate area located at the Letterkenny end of the village contains a number of retail outlets.

 Newtown Cunningham is located close to Blanket Nook, a wetland area and bird sanctuary that is a wintering site for the rare whooper swan.

 Transport

 Newtown Cunningham is served by Bus Éireann route numbers 64 and 480.
 These include Bus Éireann's Derry to Letterkenny and Derry to Galway routes.
 As of 2018, Bus Éireann provided 11 daily buses passing through the village in both directions, either to Derry or to Letterkenny.
 The bus stop in the village is located adjacent to the Roman Catholic parish graveyard on the Main Street.
 The village was also previously served by Lough Swilly Buses, but this provider ceased trading in April 2014.

 Newtown Cunningham is not directly served by rail, and Newtowncunningham railway station (which opened in June 1883) was closed for passenger traffic on 3 June 1940 and closed altogether on 10 August 1953.
+It was a single-platform station on the Londonderry and Lough Swilly Railway line.
+The former station building, completed c.
+1883, is now a private house.